 - An employee must report to work on the holiday if they are scheduled, or called to work;

 - An employee on pregnancy or parental leave is not entitled to statutory holiday pay while they are on leave;

 - Part time employees are entitled to statutory holiday pay once they meet the conditions set out above.

 Reference: Section 23 of the Employment Standards Act

 What should employees be paid for a statutory holiday?

-If an employee meets all the conditions for entitlement to statutory holiday pay and has the day off, he or she is entitled to receive an average day’s pay for the holiday.
-If an employee meets all the conditions and works on a statutory holiday, he or she must receive payment for the hours that he or she worked at the rate of time and a half, plus an average day’s pay.
-As an alternative the employer may transfer the holiday to another day giving the employee a day off with pay.
-Overtime is paid after 8 hours per day and 40 hours per week.
-During a week containing a statutory holiday overtime is calculated after 8 hours per day and 32 regular hours in that week.
+If an employee meets all the conditions for entitlement to statutory holiday pay and has the day off, they are entitled to receive an average day’s pay for the holiday.
+If an employee meets all the conditions and works on a statutory holiday, they must receive payment for the hours that they worked at the rate of time and one half, plus an average days’ pay.
+Alternatively, the employer may transfer the holiday to another day, giving the employee a day off with pay.
+Overtime is usually paid after 8 hours per day and 40 hours per week.
+During a week containing a statutory holiday, overtime is calculated after 8 hours per day and 32 regular hours in that week.
 The payment for the statutory holiday is calculated separately.

 The method of payment for statutory holiday pay is different if the employee is being paid on a basis other than time.
-Please contact the Employment Standards Office directly at 1-888-700-5707 for further information on how to calculate.
+Contact Employment Standards for further information.